iotum/iotum-samples/README.md

 # Simple-Meeting

 ## Overview
 This is a sample app for the meeting conference.
-You can access it here: https://iotum.github.io/iotum-samples/simple-meeting/
+You can access it here: <p> https://iotum.github.io/iotum-samples/simple-meeting/

 ## Login Instructions
 To log in to the application, you'll need the following details: